-Courtesy of Spring Meadov SELF-FERTILE | ZONE 3/4 | HARVEST: LATE FALL NO AVAILABILITY FOR 2024 Eastern White Cedar (Thuja occidentalis) The highly adaptable, hardy and resilient cedar is so common we tend to take it for granted.
+pine nuts each.
+Stone pines can be difficult to transplant.
+We suggest adding some soil from under another pine tree to inoculate the roots.
+They also require some form of shade for the first few years to prevent desiccating in the hot sun.
+Patience is needed as it may well take 15 years or so until your stone pine begins producing.
+SWISS (Pinus cembra) The Swiss stone pine is an extremely hardy, slow growing evergreen with soft, 5-needled, blue-green foliage.
+As a young tree it has a narrow, pyramidal shape, eventually becoming 12m (40') or more in height with a broad rounded crown.
+If drainage is adequate it can thrive in fairly heavy clay.
+Besides being an attractive landscaping tree, it produces one of the largest edible pine nuts.
+Although the cones take 3 years to mature, new ones are forming every year, so you can expect a continuous crop after they begin bearing.
+SELF-FERTILE | ZONE 4 | HARVEST: LATE FALL 187-7355 50cm (20") 7 gallon pot PICKUP ONLY \$159.95 Eastern White Cedar (Thuja occidentalis) The highly adaptable, hardy and resilient cedar is so common we tend to take it for granted.
 Perhaps it would command more respect if referred to by the proper name of 'Arborvitae', which means 'tree of life'.
 Traditionally arborvitae was considered purifying and used by Native Americans for colds, fever, cough, headache, skin disorders, swollen extremities, and rheumatic problems.
 The powdered foliage can be used as an insect repellant.
 Aside from the regular cedar (arborvitae) that seems able to thrive anywhere from swampy areas to dry, rocky sites, the Thuja occidentalis family includes all sorts of varieties with different shapes and sizes, developed in the landscaping industry.
 One of the most popular applications is for hedging.
 FULL SPEED A HEDGE (Thuja occidentalis 'American Pillar') When plant breeder John Houser of Georgia discovered an unusual branch mutation on an arborvitae on his property, he realized he had found his 'one in a million shot'.
 This mutation was an ultra-fast growing branch sport with a dense, narrow growth habit.
 John was so convinced of the stupendous potential of his discovery that he postponed his retirement at age 85, to start up a nursery based on it!
 He had his new 'baby' patented in 2009 as 'American Pillar', and since then it has steadily been convincing many others in the industry.